djw110/VSPhysics/README.md

 **Video :: -0 pts**

 **Lifespan of Project :: -0 pts**
-I started in the *main branch* over a week ago however moved to the *visual* branch once I switched from CMake to a VS solution.
+This project has been worked on since module 1 and I have added to it consistently throughout module 2 as well.

-In total, I suggest this project earn ~40-45 points.
+In total, I suggest this project earn ~60-65 points.

 ### Future Work
 This entire project was designed to be worked on over the entire course of the semester.
 I have organized all my code in such a way that will allow me to add tons of features in the coming months, which is why there is not much functionality in the main program just yet.
 I will first implement the physics functions to be drawn on-screen in real time, I will allow players to specify the size shape and orientation of objects they add in, and more.